ILLIAK31/MatrixMultiplication/README.md

 # MatrixMultiplication
-Program for multiplying large matrices\n
+Program for multiplying large matrices
 Using C++11 Threads in Linux